The Ultimate Guide on How to Start a Money Making Blog

 You can build your blog on a few different platforms.
 You can go for a platform like Wix or Squarespace… These are website builders.
 They will walk you through step by step and you’ll end up with a fab site.
 There are however limitations with customisation, SEO, plugins and space.

-WordPress.org is the preferred platform of choice for successful bloggers.
+WordPress.org is the preferred platform of choice for 95% of successful bloggers.
 OR if you are certain you JUST want a hobby blog… perhaps WordPress.com might work for you.

 WordPress.org offers flexibility, it’s cheap and your blog will be future proofed in case you want to add plugins, customise or monetise it at a later date.
 WordPress.org requires you to also sign up with a blog host company.